 Midwest Law and Society Retreat, Madison, Wisconsin, Sept.
 16, 2006.

 - "The Good Life, Poverty, and the Pursuit of Happiness: Poverty

 in Gerardus Odonis, O.F.M.'s Commentary on Aristotle's Ethics," paper

 presented at the Medieval Intellectual History Colloquium, March 25,

 2006, Newberry Library, Chicago, IL.

-- UW-Stevens Point Curricular Redesign for the Online Environment Grant, Summer 2011
+- UW-Stevens Point Grant, Curricular Redesign for the Online Environment, Summer 2011.

-- Heckman Stipend, Hill Museum & Manuscript Library, 2008
+- Heckman Stipend, Hill Museum & Manuscript Library, St. John’s University, 2008.

-- Grant, Workshop in Medieval Manuscripts, Georgetown University, 2007
+- Grant, Workshop in Editing Medieval Manuscripts, Georgetown University, 2007.

 - Société Internationale pour l'Étude de la Philosophie Médiévale (SIEPM)